 Eleusis was also the location of one of the most famous ancient rituals: The Eleusinian Mysteries.

-However, the modern town of Eleusis, over the last decades, from a small seaside town became a heavy industrial center with the nearby establishment of the largest oil refinery in Greece.
+However, the modern town of Eleusis, over the last decades, has gone from being a small seaside town to a heavy industrial center with the nearby establishment of the largest oil refinery in Greece.

 In the last decades, significant improvements have occurred to protect and cleanse the natural environment of Eleusis.
 Today, it is a charming and intriguing town with numerous activities and attractions.